 Ethical considerations

-London (Camden and Kings Cross) National Research Ethics Committee approved the study (reference: 17/LO/1713) in November 2017.
+London (Camden and King’s Cross) National Research Ethics Committee approved the study (reference: 17/LO/1713) in November 2017.
 We interviewed participants with capacity to consent, and people with dementia without capacity to take part in research were included in participant observations, following the Mental Capacity Act (England & Wales) 2005 provisions to identify personal consultees who provided written assent.
 We obtained written informed consent from all participants with capacity to consent.

 Sampling and recruitment

-For the qualitative interviews we recruited people diagnosed with dementia and family carers from three National Health Service (NHS) memory services, a commercial homecare agency, an Alzheimer’s Society Experts by Experience group, and Twitter.
+For the qualitative interviews we purposively recruited people diagnosed with dementia and family carers from three geographically diverse National Health Service (NHS) memory services, commercial homecare agencies, an Alzheimer’s Society Experts by Experience group, and Twitter.
 Health and social care professionals were recruited via UCL, NHS memory services and local authorities.
 We recruited homecare managers, support staff and homecare workers from urban and semi-rural/rural homecare agencies.
 Purposive sampling ensured participant diversity in age, ethnicity, role (health and social care professionals and homecare staff), relationship to the person with dementia (family carers), homecare service experience (people living with dementia), and shift-pattern and client-type (homecare workers).

 For the participant observations we included homecare agencies whose staff had participated in our qualitative interviews and recruited additional agencies to observe care provision with both private and/or local authority funded clients from agencies across urban and semi-rural locations.
-Homecare workers planning to leave the agency within the next six months were excluded.
+Homecare workers planning to leave the agency within the next six months were excluded to ensure we could complete data collection.

 Data collection